Skip to Main Content

-Egg laying is underway with the third egg of the year having being laid at 10:45 PM on the night of March 23rd.
+Egg laying is underway with the fourth egg of the year having being laid at 9:17 AM on the morning of March 26th.
 Peregrine falcon eggs can range in color from a creamy white or pale pink to a deep reddish-brown and are often mottled with darker brown or red blotches.
 Normally, the more recently laid eggs will have a brighter appearance relative to older eggs.
 Can you spot the new egg in the nest box?

 Peregrine Falcon clutches average 3-4 eggs in size, but five-egg clutches are laid occasionally.
-Falcon eggs are typically laid in intervals of 48 to 72 hours so pay close attention to the Falcon Cam on Thursday (3/26) to see a fourth egg laid.
+Falcon eggs are typically laid in intervals of 48 to 72 hours so pay close attention to the Falcon Cam on Saturday (3/28) to see if a fifth egg is laid.
 We will be providing all egg laying updates as the occur, so be sure to check back regularly!

 2026 Egg Laying Dates: